Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 Hannah was getting big fast, canine pregnancies being only about two months in duration, and the veterinarian said she was carrying a litter of six.

 Six mini-Bozos.
-The thought was terrifying---Dogs with the intelligent energy of a border collie and the wall-smashing strength of...whatever Bozo was.
+The thought was terrifying - Dogs with the intelligent energy of a border collie and the wall-smashing strength of...whatever Bozo was.
 Part mastiff, part pitbull, part hyperactive bulldozer.
-Astonishingly, all six of the puppies were already claimed---One for Adam and Marty, one for the Tisdale family, two for ESNN colleagues, one for the *Governor-General*...and one for Father Gyotin.
+Astonishingly, all six of the puppies were already claimed - One for Adam and Marty, one for the Tisdale family, two for ESNN colleagues, one for the *Governor-General*...and one for Father Gyotin.

 Bozo was *literally* over three times his mass, so Ava had no idea what he was on about...but Gyotin had been adamant.